Chicken Bacon Ranch Spaghetti Squash Casserole is a flavor packed, low-carb casserole recipe that even squash haters will devour!

-A couple weeks ago my parents came over to babysit the boys while Ben and I jetted out for a bit.
+A couple weeks ago my parents came over to babysit while my husband and I jetted out for a bit.
 While we were getting ready to leave, I mentioned there was Chicken Bacon Ranch Spaghetti Squash Casserole in the fridge to reheat for dinner, to which my Dad replied,

 “UGH, SQUASH.”